mrkkrp/markkarpov.com/tutorial/th.md

 foo txt = [| $(liftData txt) <> "!" |]
 ```

-This even compiles.
 In another module we try to use it:

 ```haskell
 main :: IO ()